About Anthony

 ProConcordia & Running for Congress

-Founded ProConcordia, a civic technology startup.
-Filed to run for Congress in California's 15th District to fight for the representation San Mateo County deserves.
+Founded ProConcordia, a civic technology company organized as a Public Benefit Corporation for the public good, tracking federal legislation, elected officials, executive orders, and Supreme Court rulings, with state legislature coverage in development.
+Filed to run for Congress in California's 15th District to fight for the representation this district deserves.

 Why I’m Running